mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Illuminated sign coming from All Saints road to the roundabout is significantly bent.
+And also the sign warning that if is a roundabout is missing - so big safety issue for people coming up to the roundabout., 3rd June :- [7655950](https://www.fixmystreet.com/report/7655950)
+- Post or sign leaning slightly (less than 20 degrees) problem, 3rd June :- [7655888](https://www.fixmystreet.com/report/7655888)
+- Other damage to pavement i.e. cobbles, raised mound/surface problem, 3rd June :- [7655714](https://www.fixmystreet.com/report/7655714)
+- Tree is damaged problem, 3rd June :- [7655713](https://www.fixmystreet.com/report/7655713)
 - Tree is damaged problem, 3rd June :- [7655090](https://www.fixmystreet.com/report/7655090)
 - Road Appears To Be Collapsing, 3rd June :- [7654999](https://www.fixmystreet.com/report/7654999)
 - Sunken manhole cover, 3rd June :- [7654551](https://www.fixmystreet.com/report/7654551)